Test Annotations

 $args = Tester\Environment::loadData();

-The test runs three times and $args will contain values from sections mysql, postgresql or sqlite.
+The test will run three times, and $args will contain the values from the mysql, postgresql, or sqlite section, respectively.

-There is one more variation when we write annotations with a question mark as @dataProvider? file.ini.
-In this case, test is skipped if the INI file doesn't exist.
+There is another variation where you write the annotation with a question mark: @dataProvider? file.ini.
+In this case, the test is skipped if the INI file does not exist.

 [mysql]